 The earliest walking photos reminded me of the time she spent with me not only in mastering the physical aspect of walking but also instilling curiosity.
-This she did by reading to me, everything she could muster and that existed in some part of our (then) Milwaukee home - from fantasy stories (e.g. Peter and the Wolf) to science passages about the planets from The Book of Knowledge.
+This she did by reading to me, everything she could muster and that existed in some part of our (then) Milwaukee home - from fantasy stories (e.g. Peter and the Wolf) to astronomy articles in The Book of Knowledge.

 Therein I devoured as many astronomy articles as I could - by age 7.
 Whenever I encountered a difficult word, mom would define it for me, but after a time she gave me my own dictionary to find it myself.
 It was an inestimable contribution to my future education and set me on the course to independent learning.

 - An early culmination of her efforts resulted in me winning the top Science Fair prize at Pace High.
 Above with my proud physics teacher, Mr. Webb, and below that an image from a piece done in The Miami Herald on my project.

 Two months later it was time for the Senior Prom, and mom was not enthused by my initial choice (left) of Eileen for Prom date.
 (I'd already taken her to a number of Pace High dances as well as to Venetian Pool.)
 Mom wanted me to take Barbara, the daughter of a friend of hers instead.
 Not wishing to let her down I agreed.
 We all had a terrific time, Barb and myself dancing cheek to cheek until 4 a.m. before leaving for the breakfast .